astronomer/docs/learn/airflow-mlflow.md

 ---
 title: "Use MLflow with Apache Airflow"
 sidebar_label: "MLflow"
-description: "How to produce to use the MLflow Airflow provider"
+description: "How to use MLflow with Airflow in three different ways."
 id: airflow-mlflow
 sidebar_custom_props: { icon: 'img/integrations/mlflow.png' }
 ---